goni676/lab-handbook/SHEBA_README.md

 ## Genotypes

 ### BRCA1_185delAG
 * The genotype data was sourced from SHEBA_Freeze_Seven.17.NF.vcf.gz, focusing on the BRCA1 gene's location.
-We specifically identified the position - Chr17:43124027, referencing the GRCh38.
+We specifically identified the position - Chr17:43124027, referencing assembley GRCh38.
 * By executing the command: `gunzip -c SHEBA_Freeze_Seven.17.NF.vcf.gz | grep 43124027`, The row containing the desired variant becomes apparent, reflecting the deletion of the C and T nucleotides (A, G):

   | CHROM | POS      | ID                    | REF | ALT |